 I am 25 years old.
 I am worrying about sex with my boyfriend.
 He doesn’t like to use condoms and persuades me that it is safe if we just interrupt sex, but I am always afraid of pregnancy.
 Maybe I can calculate my safe days before or after menstruation?
-After sex I cannot get to sleep and I still feel very exited because he is near me.
+After sex I cannot get to sleep and I still feel very excited because he is near me.
 I feel very confused.

-Advice: If you have sex, you can get pregnant.
+If you have sex, you can get pregnant.
 My married friend, who has seven children, never intended to get pregnant.
 She relied on calculating the safe days.
-For the most part she did pretty well — she only miscalculated seven times in fifteen years.
+For the most part she did pretty well — she only miscalculated seven times in 15 years.

 Condoms don’t always work.
 Without condoms he may enjoy it more, but will he help support you for the next 18 years while you raise his child?
 The only guaranteed way to prevent pregnancy (and sexually transmitted diseases) is not to have sex.
 That may shock you in this day and age when “everyone is having sex.”
 But truth be known, that is a false assumption promoted by TV and the movies.
 More and more people are choosing not to have sex until they are ready for exclusive commitment to another person.
 They have discovered that sex for sex’s sake is as unfulfilling as a taking first bite of chocolate without being allowed to finish the rest of the candy bar.